 The merger has resulted in a loss of control of the Group over the Transferee Company w.e.f.
 November 19, 2020 and led to a formation of a joint venture with joint control being shared between the Group and Vodafone with a shareholding of 36.73% and 28.12% respectively and the balance 35.15% being owned by other shareholders.
 The reduction in Group's shareholding in the Transferee Company on account of its loss of control has been considered as a deemed disposal of subsidiary, and accordingly, the Transferee Company's business has been presented as a discontinued operation and its results are presented separately in the statement of profit and loss for all the periods presented.
-On loss of control, the assets and liabilities of the Transferee Company along with related NCI were derecognised and the Group's retained interest in the Transferee Company, amounting to Rs.
+On loss of control, the assets and liabilities of the Transferee Company along with related NCI were derecognised and the Group's retained interest in the Transferee Company was recognised at fair value.
+The resultant gain on deemed disposal on account of loss of control over the Transferee Company, amounting to Rs.
 94,496, is included in profit from discontinued operation in the statement of profit and loss.
 With effect from November 19, 2020, the Group has applied the equity method to account for its investment in the Transferee Company resulting in a provisional goodwill of Rs.
 81,605 included in the carrying amount of the investment.
 The Group's share of profit of the Transferee Company for the current period is Rs.
 7,417 including the impact of fair value adjustment arising from provisional purchase price allocation of Rs.
 560.